 Immersive audio is gaining ground in different industries, from music streaming to gaming, from live sound to broadcast.
 ADM or Audio Definition Model, is becoming a popular standard metadata model in some of these industries, with serial ADM used in broadcast or ADM xml files used in the studio.

-To configure ADM-OSC, make sure OSC is enable and go to the OSC Connection section in the software preferences.
+To configure ADM-OSC, make sure OSC is enabled and go to the OSC Connection section in the software preferences.

 |Choose an **input||ADM** preset to receive ADM-OSC data and select the receiving network interface.|